jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/melts.md

 ---

 Melts is the product
-that allows to download End Users (Fluid Attacks customers) code repositories and a few other utilities that End Users (Fluid Attacks hackers) require now and them like checking if a group is active, if it has forces, its language, among other functions.
+that allows downloading the End Users (Fluid Attacks customers) code repositories and a few other utilities that End Users (Fluid Attacks hackers) require now and then like checking if a group is active, if it has Forces, its language, among other functions.